-As a State Department memo written during the Carter administration explained, “the Soviets know that this terrible weapon has been dropped on human beings twice in history and it was an American president who dropped it both times.
+As a Defense Department official later explained, “the Soviets know that this terrible weapon has been dropped on human beings twice in history and it was an American president who dropped it both times.
 Therefore, they have to take this into consideration in their calculus.”

 The nuclear attacks on Hiroshima and Nagasaki remain two of the most shameful moments in US history.
 Perhaps because of this lingering shame, they are too often left understudied.
 Often they are dismissed as acts of simple naivety — as if President Truman were unaware of the murderous potential of his Space Age super-weapons — or alternatively as an act of wanton callousness, evacuating these events of their political content.

 In this short primer, Jacobin briefly describes the attacks, their aftermath, and the continuing relevance of nuclear weapons on the global stage today.

 Did the US have to bomb Hiroshima and Nagasaki to end the war?

 No. There is no truth to the common argument that the United States military had to use nuclear bombs on Japanese civilians to end World War II.